Edward

 By employing the exhaust valves, the point at which compression

-auxiliary exhaust feature is useful especially where exhaust is at
+an auxiliary exhaust feature is useful especially where exhaust

-atmospheric pressure rather than into a vacuum and/or, further,
+is at atmospheric pressure rather than into a vacuum and/or,

-where compounding is utilized.
-Further, in single cylinder engines
+further, where compounding is utilized.
+Further, in single

-which are not necessarily self-starting, the auxiliary exhaust
+cylinder engines which are not necessarily self-starting, the

-auxiliary or secondary exhaust steam traveled out through the same
+the auxiliary or secondary exhaust steam traveled out through

-ports and passages through which previously admission steam
+the same ports and passages through which previously admission

-entered.
-A disadvantage of this design is that the cooling effect
+steam entered.
+A disadvantage of this design is that the cooling

-of the exhausting steam lowered the efficiency of the engine.
-In
+effect of the exhausting steam lowered the efficiency of the

-other early semi-uniflow engines the auxiliary or secondary
+engine.
+In other early semi-uniflow engines the auxiliary or

-exhaust steam exhausted through special ports in the cylinder wall
+secondary exhaust steam exhausted through special ports in the

-at positions between the main uniflow exhaust and the admission
+cylinder wall at positions between the main uniflow exhaust and

-passages, the latter located near the cylinder ends.
+the admission passages, the latter located near the cylinder

 Special valves such as poppet valves controlled these auxiliary

-were fitted with four valves: two for inlet steam—one at each end
+type, were fitted with four valves: two for inlet steam—one at

-of the cylinder, and two for auxiliary exhaust—one for the upper
+each end of the cylinder, and two for auxiliary exhaust—one for

-part of the cylinder and one for the lower part of the cylinder.
-A
+the upper part of the cylinder and one for the lower part of the

-disadvantage of this design with its four valves plus the
+cylinder.
+A disadvantage of this design with its four valves

-respective valve motions required for their operation is relative
+plus the respective valve motions required for their operation

 PRIOR ART